oer4sdi/Geospatial-Web-Services/StoryBoard.md

 ## 4. Wrap up

 Hey!
 You did a great job!
-You ...
-We hope that you now have an idea of how to work with ...
+We hope that you now have an idea of how to work with Geospatial Web Services like WMS and WMF Services in your GIS and how to setup your own Web Services through Geoserver.

 **Interested In Learning More?**